workproffy/workflow/README.md

 	1. Just fire the following command in the root (make sure you read through the docker-compose.yml file for understanding) :

 		docker-compose up -d

+		Now head to localhost:8000 , you should be able to view adminer console in the browser.